New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Introduction

-In this context NC geometry is one of the most promising approaches to describe quantum gravity effects.
-The main idea is to quantize spacetime itself, thereby introducing quantum-gravity effects through the non-commutativity of coordinates.
-Such quantum-gravity effects are expected to be relevant in strong gravitational fields and negligible in the low-energy limit.
+In this context NC geometry is one of the most promising approaches to describe QG effects.
+The main idea is to quantize spacetime itself, thereby introducing QG effects through the non-commutativity of coordinates.
+Such QG effects are expected to be relevant in strong gravitational fields and negligible in the low-energy limit.
 This approach is motivated in part by string theory \cite{seiberg1,berger}, which provides tools to regularize Hawking divergences via spacetime quantization.
 Recently, there has been much interest in the study of thermodynamic properties, thermal stability, and phase transitions of black holes in this geometry using different implementations.
-These include deformed mass models using smeared energy distributions with various profiles, e.g., Lorentzian distributions \cite{louranziandistrNC2,nctunn3} and Gaussian distributions \cite{nicolini2,gaussiandistrNC2}, geometric corrections via Bopp's shift \cite{nozari02,nozari01}, formulations based on NC gauge theory of gravity built from the SW map \cite{seiberg1} and the star product \cite{abdellah2,Hassanabadi1,abdellah4,abdellahPhD}\footnote{These papers was made it using the model developed by A. H. Chamseddine \cite{cham1}, which is based on missing term that was reported recently in Ref. \cite{Tajron1}.}.
+These include deformed mass models using smeared energy distributions with various profiles, e.g., Lorentzian distributions \cite{louranziandistrNC2,nctunn3} and Gaussian distributions \cite{nicolini2,gaussiandistrNC2}, or taking into account both distributions \cite{anand2025}, geometric corrections via Bopp's shift \cite{nozari02,nozari01}, formulations based on NC gauge theory of gravity built from the SW map \cite{seiberg1} and the star product \cite{abdellah2,Hassanabadi1,abdellah4,abdellahPhD}\footnote{These papers were written using the model developed in Ref. \cite{cham1}, which is based on a missing term recently reported in Ref.~\cite{Tajron1}.}.
 Here we aim to study thermodynamic properties of black holes in the presence of NC geometry using the NC gauge-theory formulation based on the SW map.